Skip to main content

 How Are Epigastric Hernias Treated?

-Epigastric hernias don't go away without treatment.
-So doctors may repair them with surgery if a hernia causes symptoms.
+Epigastric hernias usually don't go away without treatment, but might become less noticeable as a child grows.
+Doctors may repair them with surgery if a hernia causes symptoms like pain.

 To operate, doctors will: